giantswarm/giantswarm-aws-account-prerequisites/onboarding/README.md

-# 🚀 New AWS Account Onboarding
+# 🚀 New AWS account onboarding

 Follow these steps to onboard a new AWS account to use with the Giant Swarm platform.